-- The average and median concentration over the total area of influence is <10 ng/l and <10 ng/l respectively. - Cells influenced by the proposed site do not appear to lie close to other modelled farm sites.
+- The average and median concentration over the total area of influence is 11.62 ng/l and 11.62 ng/l respectively. - Cells influenced by the proposed site do not appear to lie close to other modelled farm sites, with the exception of FERR1 which is to be relinquished.